-I loved to dissociate.
+I love to disconnect.
 I didn’t see this as being good or bad.
 I see it as being clever.
 I see it as being functioning because most days, I’m surrounded by unhealthy people.
 But those rare moments… the moments where my guard comes down.
 A compliment is shared.
 From heart-centre.
 My inner child comes out to play.
 I’m having more of those moments as of late.
 I take everything very serious.
 Friends are usually laughing at me.
 Serious Jess means that I don’t feel safe.
 All things considered, since being in Chicago, when I shared my heartbreak, I would have a penis thrust into my personal space (thanks fb for the reminder – see the tangent for Sweetest Day 2018).
-Other times that I shared my heartbreak, I was told to just get over it.
+Other times I shared my heartbreak, I was told to just get over it.
 Be positive.
 Focus on the good.
 Today is much different.
 People are kind.
-I’m finding my tribe.
+I’m finding my Tribe.

 I’m 2 years into a healing process.
 2 years.
 To put everything into context.
 I moved to ground zero of my trauma.
 My mission, to figure it out. #JourneyToPeace.